Satisfactory Academic Progress

 Courses with grades of “W” (withdrawn), “I” (incomplete), and “F” (failed) are counted as courses attempted but not earned AND count toward the maximum time frame.
 The Financial Aid Office will not automatically adjust a student’s Satisfactory Academic Progress (SAP) status when grades are changed or finally reported, but rather only upon request from the student.
 For any grade change (especially regarding a prior grade of “I” (incomplete) that has now been assigned a traditional letter grade, a student is responsible for notifying the Financial Aid Office of such a change and request a review of their SAP evaluation.

-Courses graded solely on a Pass/Fail basis that are accepted toward the academic program are included when measuring academic progress.
+Courses graded solely on a Pass/Fail basis that are accepted toward the academic program are included when measuring the PACE component of academic progress.

 A student who takes a leave of absence after the add/drop period of the semester receives a grade of “W” for all courses withdrawn from which may cause the student to not meet the Satisfactory Academic Progress PACE requirement.
 This can be considered as part of the student appeal.

-Once a student has met all graduation requirements for their program and are eligible to graduate, they are no longer eligible to receive Federal financial aid.
+Once a student has met all graduation requirements for their program and is eligible to graduate, they are no longer eligible to receive Federal financial aid.

-Students with documented disabilities may be allotted additional time for completion of courses.
+Students with documented disabilities may be allotted additional time for the completion of courses.

 Students will have their academic progress evaluated at the end of each spring semester regardless of whether the student received financial aid.

-Students not meeting Satisfactory Academic Progress standards will receive communication via email to their Castleton email account and in some situations letters will be sent to the mailing address on record.
+Students not meeting Satisfactory Academic Progress standards will receive communication via email to their Castleton email account and in some cases, letters may be sent to the mailing address on record.

-Financial Aid SUSPENSION: If the student does not meet SAP after the end of the spring semester, the student is no longer eligible for federal financial aid and will be placed in a financial aid “SUSPENSION” status.
-Students on Financial Aid “SUSPENSION” for failing to make satisfactory progress are not eligible to receive further federal aid including grants, work-study and federal student loans.
+Financial Aid SUSPENSION: A student not meeting SAP after the end of the spring semester, is no longer eligible for federal financial aid and will be placed on a financial aid “SUSPENSION” status.
+Students on Financial Aid “SUSPENSION” for failing to make satisfactory progress are not eligible to receive further federal aid including grants, work-study, and federal student loans (sub, unsub, and PLUS)